matloff/TidyverseSkeptic/README.md

 **tapply()** is much simpler, and perfect for R beginners, and thus the proper comparison.

-Here is an example from the Peng talk, using the built-in R dataset **airquality**:
+Below is an example from the Peng talk, using the built-in R dataset **airquality**.
+We find the mean ozone level by month:

 ``` r
 group_by(airquality, Month) %>%